 - Average Engagement = The engagement of the videos (likes, comments, and dislikes) divided by the number of videos published in the selected time period.

-This one is the latest addition to the social media scene so we need a minute to look into the real insights to see how to measure the success on this huge social network.
+This one is the latest addition to the social media scene, so we need a minute to look into the real insights to see how to measure the success of this huge social network.

 Unlike the other social networks that are oriented towards the idea of community - where an account's follower count is probably the number one indicator of its popularity, TikTok's case is rather particular.